-NBA teams have selected 24 of his players in the first round, including Barnes, Marshall, Henson and Zeller, who all went in the first round in 2012.
-It was the second time that four of Williams’ Tar Heels went in the first round in the same draft.
+NBA teams have selected 25 of his players in the first round, including Reggie Bullock, whom the Clippers selected in 2013.
+Barnes, Marshall, Henson and Zeller were all first-round picks in 2012, the second time that four Tar Heels went in the first round in the same draft.
 In 2005, UNC became the first program to have four players chosen in the NBA Lottery when Marvin Williams, Felton, May and Rashad McCants were selected.

-Williams emphasizes academic development.
-Every Carolina senior in his tenure has either received his degree or is on track to do so.
+Williams emphasizes academic and personal development.
 May, the 2005 Final Four MVP, entered the NBA Draft after his junior year but later earned his degree.
-Marvin Williams, who went to the NBA in 2005 after just one season, has taken summer classes in Chapel Hill each year since and is a junior in academic standing.
+Marvin Williams, who went to the NBA in 2005 after just one season, has taken summer classes in Chapel Hill each year since.

-“What he has meant to me personally, I can’t put into words,” Marvin Williams said this past summer after signing with Utah.
-“I’ve never had another person outside my family care about me as much as Coach Williams has.
-I can never thank him enough for the things he has done for me.”
+"What he has meant to me personally, I can't put into words," Marvin Williams said.
+"I've never had another person outside my family care about me as much as Coach Williams has.
+I can never thank him enough for the things he has done for me."